 The Axolotl on Your Shoulder: How Mobile AR Can Bolster Conservation Education

-In partnership with Verizon Innovative Learning & New York University, I worked with Belle Isle Aquarium to bring an axolotl to life via AR, which enabled us to educate over 2,000 aquatic enthusiasts on its habitat, unique adaptations—and most importantly—conservation actions users can take to help global and local amphibians survive and thrive.
+In partnership with Verizon Innovative Learning & New York University, we worked with Belle Isle Aquarium in Detroit, MI to bring an axolotl to life via AR, which enabled us to educate over 2,000 aquatic enthusiasts on its habitat, unique adaptations—and most importantly—conservation actions users can take to help global and local amphibians survive and thrive.

 NYC Media Lab & Verizon Announce $1M Museum Initiative